m-rizwan-manzoor/stayProductive-App/README.md

 1. Select main branch.
 Clone the repository.
 2. Navigate to Backend Folder and run "npm install".
 After dependencies installation finished, run "npm start".
 3. Navigate to Frontend Folder and run "npm i --legacy-peer-deps".
 After dependencies installation finished, run "npm start".
 Visit your localhost default port.
+4. Sign Up as a user and then login to see your dashboard.